purbohadi/purbo-vite-personal-web/README.md

 This repo contains my personal website, built using React with TypeScript and Vite.
 You can use it as a template for your own portfolio website.
 Follow the setup steps below to customize it with your information.

-You can check my website [Here](https://filipernogueira.github.io/react-personal-website/).

 ## Setup

 ### Information Replacement

 - To set up this project as your personal website, start by replacing all the information in the file `/src/information.ts` with your own details;
--   After that, upload your picture to `/src/assets/profilePicture.jpg`.
+- After that, upload your picture to `/src/assets/myProfilePicture.jpg`.

 ### Contact Section